pjcigan/obsplanning/README.md

 - pyephem-based time conversions, observers (telescope), and target source (sky) objects
 - Plotting/visualization tools for target elevation tracks and finder plots
 - Transit time and target visibility calculations for single telescopes or multiple stations (VLBI/VLBA)
+- Basic selection of observable targets from source lists, based on their coordinates.
 - Miscellaneous coordinate handling, radio astronomy info, and other helpful functions